wilcooo/TagPro-GroPro/README.md

 - [x] Name color (red/blue), timestamps, color new & unread messages
 - [x] Chat beeps and boops and bwleps (sounds)
 - [x] Send messages longer than 120 characters (For people without the script it'll look like multiple messages)
-- [x] Arrow up/down lets you send a message that you've sent before (like in a console)
+- [x] Arrow up/down lets you send a message that you've sent before (like in a console/terminal)
 - [x] Group description, can be set by the admin(s) and is shown to everyone (and also sent to those without the script)
 - [ ] Don't scroll down for new messages when you are reading old messages (instead show an arrow)